Keyboard shortcuts

 #NameTypeDefaultDescription

-1fromaddressstringrequiredOne of this wallet's own addresses (unified, Sapling, or bare transparent).
-A foreign, undecodable, or hand-spliced address is -5. zcashd's ANY_TADDR sentinel is rejected with -5.
+1fromaddressstringrequiredOne of this wallet's own addresses (unified, Sapling, or bare transparent), or ANY_TADDR.
+Selects the funding source per the table above.
+A foreign, undecodable, or hand-spliced address is -5.

 2amountsarrayrequiredNon-empty array of {"address":.., "amount":.., "memo":..} objects. amount is decimal ZEC, 8 places; zero is allowed (the memo-only pattern, shielded recipients only). memo is an optional hex-encoded ZIP-302 memo, at most 512 bytes, shielded recipients only.
 Unknown keys and duplicate recipient addresses are -8.